Find a job that works for you

-The demand is great for both types of accounting, with salaries on the rise in 2017.
-Whether you’re a new graduate entering the workforce for the first time, or you’re considering a career change, here’s what you need to know about the fields of public accounting and private accounting.
+The demand is great — with salaries on the rise — for both types of accounting.
+Whether you’re entering the workforce for the first time or considering a career change, here’s what you need to know about the fields of public accounting and private accounting.

 Salaries and hiring outlook